pjagajitprusty/PWD/README.md

-## Progressive Web App
+## Progressive Website Development

-This is a sample app to understand the basics of Progressive Web App.
-It uses the power of [Service Worker](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and helps making the website go offline. </br>
+PWD is a boilerplate to get started with developing a Progressive Web Application.
+It uses the power of [Service Worker](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) to implement dynamic caching mechanism thus making the website go offline.

-Open [Demo](https://pjagajitprusty.github.io/PWD/) Progressive Web App (PWD).
+Open [Demo](https://pjagajitprusty.github.io/PWD/) Progressive Web App which uses PWD.
 Once it's loaded, turn off the network and reload again.
 The page should successfully load in offline mode.
 Feeling Excited???
 Let's start learning....</br>

+Go through `service-worker.js` file, that has proper comments with step by step approach to register service worker, caching static files and implementing dynamic caching by handling each network request. `snippets.js` File is added which has detailed explanation for all kinds of dynamic caching strategies and a brief explanation about JavaScript **Promises**.

+`Very soon Push Notifications support will be added to it with detailed explanation.
+`
 ### Prerequisite Knowledge.
 * [JavaScript Promises](https://developers.google.com/web/fundamentals/getting-started/primers/promises)
 * [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)